 Court Records are public records.
 These records include a court case file that contains a docket sheet and all of the documents filed in the court case.
 You can access court records on their website, or at the Monroe County Clerk of Court in the county where the case was filed.

 Every state maintains records of someone’s criminal history.
 These databases are all connected so you can track criminal histories from another state.
-Go to the Monroe County Courthouse and inquire, or check the website.
+Go to the Monroe County Courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you can find out if someone has been arrested, charged, or convicted for any crimes, which can include: